Keith Spry

 Stuart Keith Spry (1911 – 14 October 1991) was a New Zealand swimmer, conservationist and local politician.
 On his death The Dominion described him as "one of the great identities of Wellington city".

 Biography

 Early life and career

 Spry was born in New Zealand in 1911 on either 6 June (death entry) or 6 July (birth entry) to Palmer and Isabel Spry.
+He was educated at The Terrace School and Wellington Boys' College.
 In his youth Spry was a talented swimmer.
 He was New Zealand champion at breaststroke and only narrowly missed out on selection for the New Zealand swim team for the 1934 British Empire Games.
 His love of swimming, other sports and outdoor activities as a child lasted all of his life.
+He was a long-serving member of the Wellington Amateur Swimming Club's executive and coaching committees.
+He was a delegate to the Wellington centre of the New Zealand Amateur Swimming Association.
 He was active in Surf Life Saving New Zealand and was bestowed with a service award in 1953.

-Spry was a textile importer and women's wear manufacturer by trade.
+In 1926 Spry began work at a soft goods warehouse for the wholesaler firm of Macky, Logan, Caldwell, Ltd. Later he entered business himself as a textile importer and women's wear manufacturer by trade.
 He married Edith (Eda) Beatrice Burney in 1935 with whom he had two sons and two daughters.